Sitecore/Sitecore.Demo.Edge/docs/docker.md

 1. Ensure you are running Windows containers:
    1. From the Docker Desktop taskbar icon contextual menu (right click), you can toggle which daemon (Linux or Windows) the Docker CLI talks to.
 Select "Switch to Windows containers..." to use Windows containers.
-2. Ensure the Windows Docker engine experimental features are enabled and Docker Compose V2 is disabled:
+2. Ensure the Windows Docker engine experimental features and Docker Compose V2 are enabled:

    > Experimental features must be enabled to allow the Linux mssql container to run at the same time as the Windows containers.
-Docker Compose V2 must be disabled as this project is not compatible with this version.
+Docker Compose V2 must be enabled as this project is only compatible with this version.

    1. From the Docker Desktop taskbar icon contextual menu (right click), choose "Settings".
    2. In the left tab group, navigate to the "Docker Engine" tab.